 14. Straight women perceive other women wearing makeup as more dominant.

-In a study conducted by Sage Journals, it was concluded that straight women think of women wearing makeup as more attractive to men, more promiscuous, and more dominant.
+A study conducted by Sage Journals concluded that straight women think of women wearing makeup as more attractive to men, more promiscuous, and more dominant.
 In a follow-up study, it was shown that these perceptions were mainly caused by jealousy.

 15. Men and makeup statistics: 49% of all men said they would never try makeup.